Message: A graphic file cannot be found.

 and click OK

-In the Browse For Folder
+In the Select the Plan Backup Folder

 dialog, which opens next, browse to the location where you would like to save the exported plan and graphic files.